Jens Lind (businessman): Contribution to the Danish privateer fleet

 In September 1807, Jens Lind & partners acquired the brig Christine Henriette, a French-built merchant ship, and presented her to the state for converting and equipping as a privateer of 28 cannon.
 Jens Lind and partners also invested in another three privateers being equipped at Helsingør by a younger namesake of Jens Lind.
 On completion of her refit Christine Henriette was renamed Admiral Juel, which the British Royal Navy captured in a notable single-ship action on 2 March 1808.

 Vordingborg, 180821

 In 1808, he purchased Hulemose Nygård at Vordingborg.
 The estate comprised a couple of watermills.
 Lind constructed a paper mill, an oil mill and a soap factory on the site.
 He constructed and adapted some ten new buildings for his ventures.

-On 6 January 1816, Lind purchased approzimately two hectares of land (40 tønder) that had previously belonged to the Iselinggen estate from Markus Giøe in Vordingborg as well as the right to construct a windmill on the land.
+On 6 January 1816, Lind purchased approximately two hectares of land (40 tønder) that had previously belonged to the Iselinggen estate from Markus Giøe in Vordingborg as well as the right to construct a windmill on the land.
 Virdingborg Mill, a smock mill, was subsequently constructed on the site.
 Its value was on 25 September 1818 assessed at 11,000 rigsdaler.

 In 1813, he was created a Knight in the Order of the Dannebrog.